 Query Builder opens.

-- Using the visualization selector (), change the chart type to Table.
+- From the visualization type menu (), change the chart type to Table.

-- Click Ticket created - Hour and Edit date ranges if you want to filter the chart to show results for a specific period, for example the year to date.
+If you want to filter the chart to show results for a specific period, for example the year to date, click Ticket created - Hour and Edit date ranges.